John Paul Jones (film): Plot

-Jones' new love interest, Aimee de Telleson (Marisa Pavan), is a lady in waiting to Marie Antoinette (Susana Canales) and, with Franklin's help, they persuade King Louis XVI (Jean-Pierre Aumont) to build a new ship for Jones, which will fly under the American flag with the name Bonhomme Richard (the French name for Franklin's "Poor Richard").
-At sea, Jones engages in battle with the British ship HMS Serapis.
-Though his ship is heavily damaged, Jones continues to fight on, telling British Captain Richard Pearson (Peter Cushing), "I have not yet begun to fight!"
-Jones and his men overpower the British and seize control of the Serapis even while his own ship sinks.

-Jones is unable to pursue his romance with Aimee because, again, of his social status.
-With the end of the revolution, Jones' desire to be put in command of the American Navy is also thwarted by the lack of government funding, so he answers the call for his help from the Russian Empress Catherine the Great (Bette Davis).
+Commanding the ship, he fights against the British frigate Serapis.
+Though Bonhomme Richard is heavily damaged, Jones continues to fight on, telling British Captain Richard Pearson "I have not yet begun to fight!".
+Jones and his men overpower Serapis's crew and force Pearson to surrender even as Jones' own ship sinks.
+Taking command of Serapis, Jones returns to France, where he is unable to pursue his romance with Aimee due against to his low social status.
+When the Revolutionary War ends in 1783, Jones' career comes to an end due to the disbandment of the Continental Navy.
+He proceeds to join the Imperial Russian Navy after responding to a request from Catherine the Great.
 Surrounded by sycophantic nobles, Catherine tests Jones' resolve and finds him withstanding the temptations of court life.
-She gives him command of the Black Sea Fleet, and Jones leads it to victory over the Ottomans during the Russo-Turkish War.
-Given a title of nobility, Jones hopes to be able to return to France and Aimee.
-Jones becomes seriously ill, but returns to Paris.
-As he lies dying, Aimee writes down a letter he composes listing the qualities that a naval commander should have.

-The final scene dissolves to the present day of 1959 and the Naval Academy.
-The narrating officer concludes with remarks about Jones' legacy.
+She gives him command of the Black Sea Fleet, which Jones leads to victory over the Ottoman Navy during the Russo-Turkish War.
+Given a title of nobility, Jones returns to Paris and reunites with Aimee, but becomes seriously ill; as he lies dying, Aimee writes down a letter Jones composes listing the qualities that naval officers should have.
+The final scene returns 1959 at the U.S. Naval Academy, where the narrating officer concludes with remarks about Jones' legacy.